Azure/batch-extension-templates/runner/ReadMe.md

 ---------------------------------
 ---------------------------------

-This python script is used for testing the Batch Templates inside the BatchExplorer-data\ncj folder.
+This python script is used for testing the Batch Templates inside the batch-extension-templates\ncj folder.
 It does not test BatchExplorer only the Azure Batch CLI and its extension client.
 Please set the following environmental variables before running the job script.

 PS_BATCH_ACCOUNT_NAME
 PS_BATCH_ACCOUNT_KEY